Freehold, Greater Manchester: Transport

-First Greater Manchester operate bus services 81 and 83 linking Freehold with Oldham town centre and with Manchester City centre, via Moston and Failsworth, with evening services on route 81 continuing to Derker operated by Stagecoach Manchester.
+81 and 83 linking Freehold with Oldham town centre and with Manchester City centre, via Moston and Failsworth.

-Stotts Tours (Oldham) operate bus services 159 to Oldham via Chadderton town centre and to Middleton via Hollinwood, Woodhouses, Failsworth and New Moston plus service 396 providing links to Ashton-U-Lyne and to Middleton via Chadderton town centre.
+159 to Oldham via Chadderton town centre and to Middleton via Hollinwood, Woodhouses, Failsworth and New Moston.

+396 providing links to Ashton-U-Lyne and to Middleton via Chadderton town centre.

-Freehold Metrolink station provides direct tram links to Manchester and beyond and to Rochdale railway station and town centre.
+Freehold tram stop provides direct tram links to East Didsbury via Manchester Victoria and to Rochdale railway station and town centre.